HrCh007/Linux-commands/README.md

 # Linux-commands
-Contains Linux commands for doing various tasks.
+This repository contains Linux commands for doing various tasks.

 Aim: To write Linux commands for the following problems: